oblinger/HookAnchorApp/T/Career/RES/War/RES Star.md

 . [[S.T.A.R.]], [[RES]], [[RES War]],

-## Sports Visio
+## SPORTS VISIO

 Tapped by the CEO to "turn the SW and AI orgs around."
 Both had personnel, quality, velocity, and delivery issues.
 In response I
 - Replaced the entire AI team
 - Hired a new QA team and developed formal processes that moved system from a nearly "unshipable" product into one that routinely had zero high severity bugs in each push.
-- Worked to stratgically reduce product scope to match dev resources while still delivering features required to drive sales.
+- Worked to strategically reduce product scope to match dev resources while still delivering features required to drive sales.
 As a result we: raised over $4M in new funding, Grew sales from thousands to hundreds of thousands, formalized bi-monthly shipping of four products typically with zero high priority bugs in production across all

-==> Raised $3M seed from Sapphire Ventures
-==> Grew sales from thousands to hundreds of thousands ==> Transitioned to bi-monthly shipping of 4 products with >10x reduction in serious bugs
+==> Raised $5M+ seed from tier 1 VCs like Sapphire Ventures ==> Grew sales from thousands to hundreds of thousands ==> Transitioned to bi-monthly shipping of 4 products with >10x reduction in serious bugs